Pidgeot/python-lnp/readme.rst

 well.
 You may be able to substitute "easy_install" with "pip install".

 Note:
-  The resulting executable must be placed in the same directory as the LNP.py script is currently placed (it should be next to your Dwarf Fortress folder, and the LNP data folder).
-This is because it relies on a specific directory structure in order to find the Dwarf Fortress folder, as well as utilities, graphics packs, etc.
+  The resulting executable must be placed somewhere such that the program can find the folder containing Dwarf Fortress by navigating up the folder tree.
+  For example, if Dwarf Fortress is located in /Games/Dwarf Fortress, the PyLNP executable may be located in /Games, /Games/PyLNP, /Games/Utilities/Launcher, etc.

 Windows
 -------